python/typing/docs/source/stubs.rst

       def f(self) -> int: ...
       g = f

-A type alias to a type may contain type variables.
+A type alias may contain type variables.
 As per PEP 484 [#pep484]_, all type variables must be substituted when the alias is used::

   _K = TypeVar("_K")